People from all walks of life are being affected by corporate greed but what are the options?

 What can we do?

-Secondly an individual can do is invest in a solar system for their home systems come in different sizes and price ranges that could lower your heating and electric bills by 50 to seventy percent or get rid of it altogether.
-Many electric companies are mandated by law to give you credit or rebates on energy your panels produce thus making your bills negative and no amounts owed, also many states have tax incentives for those who improve their homes with wind or solar technology some major companies that have gone solar include Fox Studios, Costco, Staples, Nokia, and under President Jimmy Carter the White House was solar.
+Secondly an individual can do is invest in a solar system for their home.
+Systems come in different sizes and price ranges.
+That will lower your heating and electric bills by 50 to seventy percent or get rid of it altogether.
+Therefore, many electric companies are mandated by law to give you credit or rebates on energy.
+Yes, your panels produce thus making your bills negative and no amounts owed.
+Also many states have tax incentives for those who improve their homes with wind or solar technology.
+More noteworthy, some major companies that have gone solar include Fox Studios, Costco, Staples, Nokia, and under now the White House is solar.

-One of President George W. Bush’s homes in Texas is also powered by alternative energy.
-The U.S. Department of Energy and U.S. Environmental Protection Agency offer tax credits that cover 30 percent of the costs of solar power and other efficient energy systems.
+More interestingly, one of President George W. Bush’s homes in Texas is also powered by alternative energy.
+The U.S. Department of Energy and U.S. Environmental Protection Agency offer tax credits.
+That covers 30 percent of the costs of solar power and other efficient energy systems until the end of year.
 For solar power, the credit covers solar water heaters (except for pools or hot tubs) and photovoltaic systems.
 New York’s Solar and Fuel Cell Tax Credit reimburses people through their income taxes for the costs of buying and installing solar-electric and solar-thermal devices.
-The tax credit covers 25 percent of the costs, up to $5,000
+Finally, the tax credit covers 25 percent of the costs, up to $5,000.

-Lastly one of the easiest and least costly ways to improve the environment is to add more fruits and vegetables to your diet.
-Not only would this age old sage advice help you keep physically fit and maybe lose a few unwanted poundsbut PETA (People for Ethical Treatment of Animals) released a report that stated one of the best ways to help the environment is to eat less meat.
-Citing a United Nations report PETA claims that “the amount of pollution created in raising animals for human consumption is more than 130 times that of human generated pollution.
+In conclusion and lastly, one of the easiest and least costly ways to improve the environment is to add more fruits and vegetables to your diet.
+Not only would this age old sage advice help you keep physically fit and maybe lose a few unwanted pounds.
+Finally, PETA (People for Ethical Treatment of Animals) released a report that stated one of the best ways to help the environment is to eat less meat.
+Finally, thereby citing a United Nations report PETA claims that “the amount of pollution created in raising animals for human consumption” is more than 130 times that of human generated pollution.